samuel-jimenez/GramEditor/docs/src/development/windows.md

 ### Graphics issues

-#### Tehanu fails to launch
+#### Gram fails to launch

-Currently, Tehanu uses Vulkan as its graphics API on Windows.
-However, Vulkan isn't always the most reliable on Windows, so if Tehanu fails to launch, it's likely a Vulkan-related issue.
+Currently, Gram uses Vulkan as its graphics API on Windows.
+However, Vulkan isn't always the most reliable on Windows, so if Gram fails to launch, it's likely a Vulkan-related issue.

-You can check the Tehanu log at:
+You can check the Gram log at:
-`C:\Users\YOU\AppData\Local\Tehanu\logs\Tehanu.log`
+`C:\Users\YOU\AppData\Local\Gram\logs\Gram.log`

 If you see messages like:

-- `Tehanu failed to open a window: NoSupportedDeviceFound`
+- `Gram failed to open a window: NoSupportedDeviceFound`
 - `ERROR_INITIALIZATION_FAILED`
 - `GPU Crashed`
 - `ERROR_SURFACE_LOST_KHR`

 Then Vulkan might not be working properly on your system.
 In most cases, updating your GPU drivers may help resolve this.

 If there's nothing Vulkan-related in the logs and you happen to have Bandicam installed, try uninstalling it.
-Tehanu is currently not compatible with Bandicam.
+Gram is currently not compatible with Bandicam.